-Favourite quotes form the day include:
+Favourite quotes from the day include:

 “All (dog) behaviours are just behaviours that have worked for a dog in the past.”